SenseNet/docs.sensenet.com/content/integrations/gatsby/connecting_to_sensenet.md

 ![Gatsby Cloud build webhook](../img/new-gatsby-webhook.png)

-<note severity="info">For additional setting options check <a href="/guides/webhooks">webhook guide docs</a>.</note>
+<note severity="info">For additional setting options check <a href="../../guides/webhooks">webhook guide docs</a>.</note>

 It is possible to trigger webhooks manually to try out if all the settings fit your needs.
-Select the webhook in the webhooks list and open command palette search with CTRL+SHIFT+P. Search for the *FireWebHook* and choose an action from the list based on what parameters you want to test with (path or id).
+Select the webhook in the webhooks list and open command palette search with CTRL+SHIFT+P. Search for the _FireWebHook_ and choose an action from the list based on what parameters you want to test with (path or id).
 Add the required parameters and execute the action.

-# Gatsby Preview

-Soon